nickchase/k0s/docs/k0sctl-install.md

 ### 4. Access the cluster

-To access your k0s cluster, use k0sctl to generate a `kubeconfig` for the purpose.
+To access your k0s cluster, use k0sctl to generate a `kubeconfig` file:

 ```shell
 k0sctl kubeconfig > kubeconfig